 Check out my article on iron contamination to learn more.

 This aims to tackle the remaining contaminants to leave the paint feeling smooth.
 Physical decontamination is performed using clay, in the form of a bar, mitt or cloth.

 Clay bars can be either natural or synthetic, but the vast majority of clay on the market these days is synthetic.
 You simply glide it over lubricated paintwork (water and car shampoo, or a clay lubricant spray) to remove bound contaminants.

 This process will usually take around 30 minutes on a well-maintained car, but can take a few hours on a neglected vehicle.

 Caution should be taken when using clay because it is an abrasive substance.
 So, it has the potential to cause scratches and swirl marks if used incorrectly.
-Take a look at this article I’ve written on using clay safely to learn more about the process.

 A lot of car owners make the mistake of thinking that applying a wax or coating will make the car look shiny.
 However, in reality, this doesn’t make a whole lot of difference.